WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 ---
-title: "Introduction"
+title: "Introduction to Supercomputing"
 start: 600
-teaching: 35
+teaching: 60
-exercises: 5
+exercises: 30
 questions:
 - "What is High-Performance Computing?"
 - "What is an HPC cluster or Supercomputer?"